GeoSamples/sesar-doc/_arch_design/how_to_set_up_SESAR_development_environment.md

+---
+name: how_to_set_up_SESAR_development_environment
+title: How to Set Up SESAR Development Environment
+date: 01/12/2020
+---

 This document describes how to set up SESAR on a developer's local system (Ubuntu 11.10 to 14.01 LTE) for development purpose.

 ## 1.SESAR requires PHP5 installed.
 Several extensions are also required.
 * sudo yum install apt-get